Copy a local file into the sandbox

 Transfer files between your local machine and sandboxes, or manage files directly inside the sandbox filesystem.

 File operations use the sandbox proxy URL: https://<sandbox-id-or-name>.sandbox.tensorlake.aiNamed sandboxes can use the sandbox name in place of the ID in the proxy hostname.
-Name-based proxy requests require an Authorization header.
+The file APIs documented here run on the management URL on port 9501, which always requires authentication.
+Unauthenticated proxy access applies only to exposed user ports.

 Copy Files